What to see in Malta in 3 days

 ,regionOfInterest=(1931.5,2893))

-The Tower of London is a thousand-year-old fortress that has served as a royal palace, prison, and armoury throughout its history.
-Famous for guarding the Crown Jewels and its distinctive guardians, known as the Beefeaters, walking its ramparts is like immersing yourself in legends of betrayal and untold treasures.
+The Tower of London is a thousand-year-old fortress that throughout its history has been a royal palace, prison and armoury.
+Famous for guarding the Crown Jewels and for its characteristic guardians, known as Beefeaters, touring its walls is to immerse yourself in legends of betrayals and incalculable treasures.

-The city's most famous bridge is visible from the Tower exit; you can walk there in 5 minutes.
+The most famous bridge in the city is visible from the exit of the Tower; you will arrive on foot in 5 minutes.

-With its neo-Gothic towers and glass walkways, Tower Bridge is a masterpiece of Victorian engineering.
-It's a must-see stop on your itinerary; if you're lucky, you might see its bascules lift to allow ships to pass on the Thames.
-If you have time, it's worth waiting to witness the spectacle.
+With its neo-Gothic towers and glass walkways, the Tower Bridge is a masterpiece of Victorian engineering.
+It is a mandatory stop on your itinerary; with some luck, you will be able to see how its bascules are raised to let the boats that sail along the Thames pass.
+If you have time, it is worth waiting to see the show.

-Walk across to the City, about a 15-20 minute walk through the financial district, or take bus number 15.
+Cross towards the City walking about 15-20 minutes through the financial area or take bus number 15.

-The City of London is the name given to the financial district, where imposing skyscrapers like the Gherkin stand alongside centuries-old churches.
-It's where Roman London was born and where the global economy beats today, offering a fascinating visual contrast between the ancient and the ultramodern.
+The City of London is the name given to the financial district, where imposing skyscrapers like the Gherkin coexist with centuries-old churches.
+It is the place where Roman London was born and where the global economy beats today, offering a fascinating visual contrast between the old and the ultramodern.

-Walk west along Cannon Street, and you'll reach the cathedral in about 10 minutes.
+Walk west along Cannon Street and you will reach the cathedral in about 10 minutes.

-With its iconic white dome, which you've likely seen countless times in films, St Paul's Cathedral is a masterpiece by Christopher Wren, one of history's most acclaimed English architects.
+With its iconic white dome that you will have seen hundreds of times in films, the St Paul’s Cathedral is a masterpiece by Christopher Wren, one of the most acclaimed English architects in history.

-As the seat of the Diocese and the Bishop of London, at 111 metres high, it was the city's tallest building from 1710 to 1962.
-Its interior is simply awe-inspiring, and if you climb to the Whispering Gallery, you can experience its incredible acoustics before enjoying the views.
+The seat of the diocese and the Bishop of London, at 111 metres high, it was the tallest building in the city from 1710 until 1962.
+It has a simply breathtaking interior, and if you go up to the Whispering Gallery, you will be able to check its incredible acoustics before enjoying the views.

-Take the Central line underground from St. Paul's towards Bank, or walk 10 minutes towards The Monument.
+Take the Central underground line at St. Paul's towards Bank or walk 10 minutes towards the Monument.

-The Sky Garden is London's highest public garden.
-Located in the building known as the Walkie-Talkie, it offers a glass-enclosed viewpoint surrounded by exotic plants that won't fail to impress.
-It's an idyllic spot to see the city illuminated while enjoying a cocktail.
+The Sky Garden is the highest public garden in London.
+Located in the building known as the Walkie-Talkie, it offers a glazed viewpoint surrounded by exotic plants that will not leave you indifferent.
+It is an idyllic place to see the illuminated city while enjoying a cocktail.

 ,regionOfInterest=(1392.5,1068.5))